cjpais/writing/serve/day/dec3_2020/index.md

   * Good progress on this, have a bunch ready for boulder.
     * Want to prune out ones I don't like.
 Probably put twitter to a vote?
       * Instagram?
+  * Put labeled one on twitter for now

 ![qr codes](qr_codes.png)